-There are three scales that underlie the STAAR and TELPAS reading assessments: the raw score scale, the Rasch scale, and the reported scale score.
+There are three scales that underlie the STAAR and TELPAS reading assessments: the raw score scale, the Rasch scale, and the reporting scale.

-- The raw score scale is defined as the number of items answered correctly regardless of difficulty and includes weighting of short answer responses or written compositions, if applicable. - The Rasch scale is defined as a transformation of the raw score into a scale that takes into account the difficulty level of the items and the proficiency of the students. - The reported scale score is defined as a linear transformation of the Rasch scale, through scaling constants, onto a user-friendly scale that takes into account the difficulty of the items and maintains performance standards across test forms and test administrations.
+- The raw score scale is defined as the number of items answered correctly regardless of difficulty and includes weighting of short answer responses or written compositions, if applicable. - The Rasch scale is a transformation of the raw scores onto a scale that takes into account the difficulty of the items and is comparable across different test forms and test administrations. - The reporting scale is a linear transformation of the Rasch scale, through scaling constants, onto a user-friendly scale that also takes into account the difficulty of the items.
+The reported scale scores are comparable and maintain performance standards across test forms and test administrations.

-The following sections detail the scaling process in terms of estimating the Rasch scale and transforming the Rasch scale into the reported scale scores.
+The following sections detail the scaling process in terms of establishing the Rasch scale and transforming the scores on the Rasch scale into the reported scale scores.